Pinoccio/docs/carlo.md

 #### Return Values

-returns a json string. the troop token.
+Returns a json string, the troop token.

 ```
 "af49e76320781a7b9722a137039b7f99"